Marlin

+Marlins are fish from the family Istiophoridae, which includes between 9 and 11 species, depending on the taxonomic authority.

+Name

+The family's common name is thought to derive from their resemblance to a sailor's marlinspike.

+Taxonomy

+The family name Istiophoridae comes from the genus Istiophorus which first placed the species Istiophorus platypterus by George Kearsley Shaw in 1792 from the Greek word ἱστίον istion meaning "sail" that describes the shape of the species's dorsal fins.

+Family description

-Marlins are fish from the family Istiophoridae, which includes about 10 species.
-A marlin has an elongated body, a spear-like snout or bill, and a long, rigid dorsal fin which extends forward to form a crest.
-Its common name is thought to derive from its resemblance to a sailor's marlinspike.
-Marlins are among the fastest marine swimmers.
+Marlins have elongated bodies, a spear-like snout or bill, and a long, rigid dorsal fin which extends forward to form a crest.

+Marlins, an apex predator, are among the fastest marine swimmers.
 However, greatly exaggerated speeds are often claimed in popular literature, based on unreliable or outdated reports.

 The larger species include the Atlantic blue marlin, Makaira nigricans, which can reach 5 m in length and 820 kg in weight and the black marlin, Istiompax indica, which can reach in excess of 5 m in length and 670 kg in weight.
 They are popular sporting fish in tropical areas.
-The Atlantic blue marlin and the white marlin are endangered owing to overfishing.
+The Atlantic blue marlin and the white marlin are endangered due to overfishing.

+Marlins can change colour, lighting up their stripes just before attacking prey.

 Classification

-The marlins are Istiophoriform fish, most closely related to the swordfish, which is the sole member of Xiphiidae.
-The carangiformes is believed to be the second-closest clade to the Marlins.
+The marlins are Istiophoriform fish, most closely related to the swordfish (which itself is the sole member of the family Xiphiidae).
+The carangiformes are believed to be the second-closest clade to marlins.
 Although previously thought to be closely related to Scombridae, genetic analysis only shows a slight relationship.